thedarkwriter/courseware-lms-content/_lmscontent/bolt/content.md

 With Puppet Tasks, you can easily automate ad hoc tasks and eliminate manual work across your infrastructure and applications.

-In this training, you will get started with Bolt: a standalone, agentless open source task runner to execute imperative, ad hoc tasks in smaller infrastructures.
+In this training, you will get started with **Bolt**: a standalone, agentless open source task runner to execute imperative, ad hoc tasks in smaller infrastructures.
 The Puppet task runner is driven through a command line interface and executes commands via SSH and WinRM.

 This training has two objectives: